Andersen98/2023-Research-Personal/README.md

 ### Investigation/Research Strengths

+- I go to others with more experience for help if they are available
-- When tasked with learning Density Functional Theory software, I went to my labmates for help/advice rather than trying to tackle the problem alone.
+	- When tasked with learning how to use Density Functional Theory codes/softwares, I went to my labmates for help/advice rather than trying to tackle the problem alone.
 - When talking with my advisor or labmates, I practice active listening.
-This is where I repeat back a paraphrased summary of what was just said.
+	- I repeat back a paraphrased summary of what was just said.
 Doing so alleviates many miscommunications immediately.
+- I regularly met with collaborators without requiring my PI to do organizational work
 	- I organized weekly meetings with my collaborators where I presented my research progress/listen to the colaborators experimental progress.
 	- I set up individual meetings with the grad student who was running my collaborator's experiment.
 Through these, I gained a thorough understanding of the experimental setup and relevant needs for me as a theorist.
-- I did well with structured collaboration, where I reached out to collaborators and roomates to setup meetings.
+	- In general, I did well with structured collaboration, where the social part of collaboration had well defined meeting dates and times
 - I was able to successfully take an abstract implementation idea from my advisor and turn that into a working prototype code.
 - I did well in performaing self directed learning.
-I developed an in depth understanding of quantum optics via my own research.
+	- I developed an in depth understanding of quantum optics via my own research and reading

 ### Technical Strengths